lospooky/synoshows/README.md

 * Edit `/var/packages/DownloadStation/scripts/start-stop-status` and put a # sign in front of the following line<br>
 `rm ${PACKAGE_DIR}/etc/download/settings.json` it should be line 86.<br> This will comment it out, disabling the deletion of DownloadStation's setting file every time it starts.
 * Stop, Start, and Stop once again DownloadStation via the Synology Package Manager or by running via shell the `start-stop-status` script we just edited.
 There now should be a `settings.json` file in `/usr/syno/etc/packages/DownloadStation/download`
-* Edit `settings.json` to set it to run our script every time DownloadStation completes a download task.<br> Typically the script will be SynoShows' `dl_complete.py`
+* Edit `settings.json` to set it to run our script every time DownloadStation completes a download task:
-  *`"script-torrent-done-enabled": true`, line 57 *`"script-torrent-done-filename": "/complete/path/to/script.py"`, line 58
+ * `"script-torrent-done-enabled": true`, line 57
+ * `"script-torrent-done-filename": "/complete/path/to/script.py"`, line 58<br>
+* In normal operation the script to run is SynoShows' `dl_complete.py`.
 * Set the correct permissions for the SynoShows script files, user access, being able to be executed, etc..
 * Restart DownloadStation
 * To check everything is working smoothly, set DownloadStation's `settings.json` to run `dl_complete_triggercheck.py`.
 Each time this script runs, it will write a line to the text file specified inside.